yaolug/openpi-pytorch/README.md

 **PyTorch:**
 1. Inference: matches JAX - weights and activations are bfloat16 except for selected layers in float32
-2. Training: supports either all float32 or the same mixed precision as inference (default)
+2. Training: supports either all float32 or the same mixed precision as inference (default) You can change it by setting `pytorch_training_precision` in the config

 ### Validation Results